mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

    apt install php5-pgsql

 Adapt the Mapbender configuration file parameters.yml (app/config/parameters.yml) and define the database you want to create and use.
-Further information is available in the chapter `Configuring the database <../database.html>`_.
+Further information is available in the chapter :ref:`database`.

 .. code-block:: yaml